Prime Day deals ranked: The 10 best we found today | CNN Underscored

 1. Sony WH-1000XM4 Headphones ($248, originally $349.99; amazon.com)

 Our top pick for best over-ear and noise-canceling headphones are at their lowest price ever.
-Sony’s WH-1000XM4 is just $248 from $349.99 in your choice of black, silver or blue.
-These headphones mix comfort with world-blocking ANC and nearly 30 hours of battery life.
+Sony’s WH-1000XM4 are just $248, down from $349.99, in your choice of black, silver or blue.
+These headphones mix comfort with world-blocking active noise cancellation and nearly 30 hours of battery life.

 3. iRobot Roomba Robotic Vacuums and Braava M6 Mops (starting at $199; amazon.com)